Restaurateur on boil water notice: 'we have heard nothing from Irish Water'

 “It all has to go through water that has been boiled.
 If you walk into our kitchen now, there are four big pots on the go, which we will have to let cool down, and then we go and do it again.
 The pots are on the go all day.”

-Nealon was sure the problem would be resolved ahead of what is expected to a busy bank holiday weekend, with up to 2,000 customers expected, depending on the weather, some of them coming from as far as the North.
+Nealon was sure the problem would be resolved ahead of what is expected to a busy bank holiday weekend, with up to 2,000 customers expected, depending on the weather, some of them coming from as far as Northern Ireland.

 Daily deliveries of 15 large bags of ice — costing more than €100 a time — are already starting to add up in terms of costs.
 Weekend supplies have to be ordered by Friday.
 Even if the tap water was cleared for use, she would be out of pocket by buying in bottled water that is then not needed.